T Bar Row Muscles Worked

 4.Dual Dumbbell Row

 This exercise is similar to the bent-over barbell row, but you use adjustable dumbbells instead of a barbell.
-This allows each arm to work independently, which can help to correct muscle imbalances.

 • Stand with your feet shoulder-width apart and bend over at the waist, keeping your back straight.